2020 Hong Kong national security law: Provisions

 The law applies to Hong Kong permanent residents as well as non-residents, and those outside Hong Kong who violate the law.
-It has six chapters and a total of 66 articles, published in the Hong Kong Government Gazette solely in Chinese.
+It has six chapters and a total of 66 articles, published in the Hong Kong Government Gazette solely in Chinese, although a de facto official English translation was made available almost immediately afterwards, with the Chinese version prevailing.
 These cover the four crimes (secession, subversion, terrorism, collusion), which are all punishable with a maximum sentence of life in prison.
 The minimum sentence for "active participants" is set at 3 years, and under 3 years of detention or restriction for other participants or those that voluntarily surrender.
-The areas of treason, sedition and theft of state secrets are not covered by the new law, and remain to be implemented by the Hong Kong legislature.
+The areas of treason, sedition and theft of state secrets are not covered by the new law, and remained to be implemented by the Hong Kong legislature until the enactment of the Safeguarding National Security Ordinance in March 2024.
 China announced that they will administer the law, and that it can also be used to prosecute people from other countries.
 Reviews of the content proved troubling to legal scholars and observers, as it is deemed to be "stronger than many feared, both in scope and penalties".
 While not carrying life sentences, peaceful protesters could see 10 years in prison if it is judged the protest movement has foreign links, and freedoms will be limited as all "foreign groups, organisations and media" will be subject to oversight from the Chinese government.
-Chinese intelligence agencies will be present in Hong Kong, and have powers that go above all Hong Kong laws, with Chinese agents in Hong Kong having immunity from criminal liability.
+Chinese intelligence agencies will be present in Hong Kong, and although they must abide by Hong Kong law, their actions are not subject to any form of oversight within Hong Kong.
 Any decisions made by the new Chinese national security commission will also be immune from facing legal challenge.
 Still, Reuters noted that the law explains it cannot be retroactively applied to actions that occurred before it was implemented.